ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

             msbuilddemo.azurecr.io/githubactions-aks-demo:${{github.sha }}
 ```

 This GitHub Actions yaml file defines a workflow to deploy a .NET application to Azure Kubernetes Service (AKS).
-This workflow runs on the self-hosted GitHub Actions runner that you configured earlier.
-This workflow can be triggered manually or on a push to the repository.
+This workflow runs on the self-hosted GitHub Actions runner that you configured in a previous step.
+This workflow can be triggered manually, or on a push to the repository.

 It has the following main steps:

-1. `Checkout repo` - Checks out the repository code.
+1. `Checkout repo` - checks out the repository code.
-2. `Build image` - Builds a Docker image of the application.
+2. `Build image` - builds a Docker image of the application.
-3. `Azure login` - Logs in to Azure using stored credentials in GitHub Secrets.
+3. `Azure login` - logs in to Azure using stored credentials in GitHub Secrets.
-4. `ACR login` - Logs in to Azure Container Registry (ACR).
+4. `ACR login` - logs in to Azure Container Registry (ACR).
-5. `Tag and push image` - Tags and pushes the Docker image to Azure Container Registry.
+5. `Tag and push image` - tags and pushes the Docker image to Azure Container Registry.
-6. `Get AKS credentials` - Retrieves Azure Kubernetes Cluster credentials.
+6. `Get AKS credentials` - retrieves Azure Kubernetes Cluster credentials.
-7. `Deploy application` - Deploys the application to AKS using specified Kubernetes manifests.
+7. `Deploy application` - deploys the application to AKS using specified Kubernetes manifests.

 ## How do I run the CI/CD pipeline?